The C++ API

 Value comparison is the basis of undo

 Because a Document is a comparable value, a before/after pair is an edit.
 That is exactly how the Editor implements universal undo: snapshot, mutate, snapshot, push the pair onto a command bus.
-You do not need change-tracking machinery inside the document — the value semantics give it to you.
+The value semantics give you undo directly, so the document needs no change-tracking machinery inside it.

 Document before = doc; // cheap value copy